-Students are expected to be engaged on the course for a minimum of 35 hours a week over 44 weeks; this is four terms of 11 weeks each.
+Students are expected to be engaged on the course for a minimum of 35 hours a week over 38 weeks.
 Contact hours will vary depending upon the module.

 Our Academic and Student Support services team provides help in the following areas:

 Support for students with disabilities including specific learning difficulties